-NRF filed an amicus brief saying the National Labor Relations Board’s decision to recognize workers in a single department at a Macy’s store in Massachusetts rather than the entire store violated longstanding precedents on union organizing.
+NRF filed an amicus brief with the U.S. Court of Appeals saying the National Labor Relations Board’s decision to recognize workers in a single department at a Macy’s store in Massachusetts rather than the entire store violated longstanding precedents on union organizing.

 - Retailers file amicus brief in micro-union case

 Nestle Dreyer’s Ice Cream Company v.
 National Labor Relations Board

 NRF filed an amicus brief with the 4th U.S. Court of Appeals in a lawsuit challenging a National Labor Relations Board ruling that allowed the creation of “micro-unions” that could be as small as a single location within a company or a single department within a location.

 - NRF sues to overturn NLRB ambush election rules

 January 5, 2015

 Chamber of Commerce of the United States et al. v.
 National Labor Relations Board